BlackWolfsDen/Game-Modz/Rust/BigBen/Dangerous Treasures/README.md

             var chest = TryOpenEvent();
         }

-the method name must match the event hook name 'OnDangerousTreasuresStart'
+the method name must match the event hook name 'OnDangerousTreasuresStart' or it wont subscribe.